italia/eudi-wallet-it-docs/docs/en/onboarding-processes.rst

 Process Dependency Map
 ^^^^^^^^^^^^^^^^^^^^^^

-This section describes, for each process, its prerequisites, the dependencies, the triggers and what it enables, together with the preconditions that are external to the Onboarding System.
+This section maps every onboarding process against four relations:

+- **Preconditions** are the conditions that MUST hold before the process can run.
+They include the completion of another process and the conditions that are external to the Onboarding System, such as the certification of a Wallet Solution or the qualified status of a Qualified Trust Service Provider.
+- **Started by** is who or what starts the process.
+A process is started by an external party that requests it, or it is invoked by another process, or it has no explicit request and it is a re-evaluation of conditions.
+- **Activates** are the processes that start as a consequence of this one.
+- **Enables** are the capabilities that become possible afterwards, which are not processes of the Onboarding System.

-The processes are carried out by the components described in :ref:`onboarding-system:System Components and Services`.
+The processes are carried out by the components described in :ref:`onboarding-system:System Components and Services`, and one table is given for each family of :ref:`onboarding-system:Onboarding Processes`.

-The table below maps the dependencies between the onboarding processes where what a process enables is another process that becomes possible after it.
+.. _table_map_entity:

-.. list-table:: Process Dependency Map
+.. list-table:: Process Map of the Entity Onboarding Processes
    :class: longtable
-   :widths: 25 25 25 25
+   :widths: 18 22 22 20 18
    :header-rows: 1

    * - **Process**
+     - **Preconditions**
-     - **Depends on**
+     - **Started by**
-     - **Trigger**
+     - **Activates**
      - **Enables**
    * - :ref:`onboarding-system:Entity Registration`
-     - None
-     - An entity that passed the eligibility and compliance verification requests the registration.
-     - The Certificate and Trust Artifact Issuance processes, and for a Credential Issuer the activation of the Credential types it declares.
+     - Eligibility and compliance verification, including the identity proofing and the verification of the entitlements
+     - The Entity, which requests the registration
+     - Registration Trust Mark Issuance; the update of the notification dataset of the Notification and Publication, ``if notified category``; Credential Type Activation and Deactivation, ``if it completes a versioned entry``
+     - The request, by the Entity, of the WRPAC and of the WRPRC ``if EUDIW Trust Framework``, of the Sign/Seal Certificate ``if National PKI``, and of the National Authentication Certificate ``if Proximity Flow``
+   * - :ref:`onboarding-system:Entity Update`
+     - :ref:`onboarding-system:Entity Registration`
+     - The Entity, which submits a change of one or more categories of its registration data
+     - Registration Trust Mark Issuance, where the change affects the data it carries; the update of the notification dataset of the Notification and Publication, ``if notified category``
+     - The request, by the Entity, of the re-issuance of the certificates that carry the changed data, after the revocation of the WRPRC by its Provider, and the re-verification of the eligibility where the change affects the Authorization Information
+   * - :ref:`onboarding-system:Entity Suspension and Removal`
+     - :ref:`onboarding-system:Entity Registration`
+     - The competent authority or the Entity, which requests a suspension, a reactivation or a cancellation
+     - Credential Type Activation and Deactivation, ``if Credential Issuer``; the update of the notification dataset of the Notification and Publication, ``if notified category``
+     - —
    * - :ref:`onboarding-system:Authentic Source Registration`
-     - None
-     - An Authentic Source that passed the eligibility verification requests the registration.
+     - Eligibility and compliance verification by the Supervisory Body; the subscription of the Authentic Source to PDND and the publication of its e-Service
+     - The Authentic Source, which declares its registration data
+     - Claim Registration, ``if a claim is missing``
-     - The Credential Type Registration, as the data source a Credential type references.
+     - The registration of the Credential types that reference the Authentic Source as their data source
+   * - :ref:`onboarding-system:Authentic Source Update`
+     - :ref:`onboarding-system:Authentic Source Registration`
+     - The Authentic Source, or the notification through PDND of the change of an e-Service
+     - Credential Type Activation and Deactivation, ``if a type loses its data source``
+     - —
+   * - :ref:`onboarding-system:Authentic Source Removal`
+     - :ref:`onboarding-system:Authentic Source Registration`
+     - A request of removal
+     - Credential Type Activation and Deactivation, ``if a type loses its data source``
+     - —

+.. _table_map_artifacts:
+.. list-table:: Process Map of the Certificate and Trust Artifact Issuance Processes
+   :class: longtable
+   :widths: 18 22 22 20 18
+   :header-rows: 1

-   * - :ref:`onboarding-system:Claim Registration`
+   * - **Process**
+     - **Preconditions**
+     - **Started by**
+     - **Activates**
-     - None
+     - **Enables**
-     - A claim that a Credential type or an Authentic Source needs is not yet in the Claims Registry.
-     - The Schema Provisioning and the Credential Type Registration that use the claim.
    * - :ref:`onboarding-system:Wallet-Relying Party Access Certificate Issuance`
-     - :ref:`onboarding-system:Entity Registration`
+     - :ref:`onboarding-system:Entity Registration`, with a record of the Entity in the Register, ``if EUDIW Trust Framework``
-     - The first registration, or a new issuance or re-issuance, for example after a key rotation.
+     - The Entity, with an ACME order, for the first issuance or for a re-issuance
+     - —
-     - The authentication of the entity towards the Wallet Units.
+     - The authentication of the Entity towards the Wallet Units
    * - :ref:`onboarding-system:Wallet-Relying Party Registration Certificate Issuance`
-     - :ref:`onboarding-system:Entity Registration`
+     - :ref:`onboarding-system:Entity Registration`, with a record with a valid registration status in the Register and a valid WRPAC, ``if EUDIW Trust Framework``
-     - The first registration, or a re-issuance, where the certificate applies to the role.
+     - The Entity, which requests the certificate to its Provider of WRPRC, for the first issuance or after the revocation of the previous one
+     - —
-     - The presentation of the registration data of the entity to the Wallet Units.
+     - The presentation of the registration data of the Entity to the Wallet Units
    * - :ref:`onboarding-system:Signature and Seal Certificate Issuance`
+     - :ref:`onboarding-system:Entity Registration`, ``if National PKI``.
+For a QEAA Provider and a PuB-EAA Provider the certificate is qualified and it is issued by a Qualified Trust Service Provider outside this process
+     - The Entity, with an ACME order, for the first issuance or for a re-issuance
-     - :ref:`onboarding-system:Entity Registration`
+     - —
-     - The first registration, or a re-issuance, for the categories whose Sign/Seal Certificate is issued by the National PKI.
-     - The signature of the Attestations or of the Wallet Unit Attestations the entity issues.
+     - The signature or the seal of the Attestations the Entity issues
    * - :ref:`onboarding-system:National Authentication Certificate Issuance`
-     - :ref:`onboarding-system:Entity Registration`
+     - :ref:`onboarding-system:Entity Registration`, ``if Proximity Flow``
-     - An entity that operates in the Proximity Flow.
+     - The Entity, with an ACME order, for the first issuance or for a re-issuance
+     - —
-     - The authentication of the entity in the Proximity Flow.
+     - The authentication of the Entity in the Proximity Flow
    * - :ref:`onboarding-system:Registration Trust Mark Issuance`
-     - :ref:`onboarding-system:Entity Registration`
-     - The completion of the federation registration.
+     - The completion of the federation registration of the Entity
+     - Invoked by the Entity Registration, and by the Entity Update where the change affects the data the Trust Mark carries
+     - —
-     - The recognition of the entity as a registered participant of the National Trust Framework.
+     - The recognition of the Entity as a registered participant of the National Trust Framework, and the reading of its authorization data where it has no record in the Register

+.. _table_map_attestation:
+.. list-table:: Process Map of the Attestation Onboarding Processes
+   :class: longtable
+   :widths: 18 22 22 20 18
+   :header-rows: 1

+   * - **Process**
+     - **Preconditions**
+     - **Started by**
+     - **Activates**
+     - **Enables**
+   * - :ref:`onboarding-system:Claim Registration`
+     - —
+     - Invoked by the Authentic Source Registration, by the Schema Provisioning or by the Credential Type Registration, ``if a claim is missing``
+     - —
+     - The Schema Provisioning and the Credential Type Registration that use the claim
    * - :ref:`onboarding-system:Schema Provisioning`
-     - :ref:`onboarding-system:Claim Registration`
-     - A Credential type needs its schema to be available.
+     - The claims that compose the schema are available in the Claims Registry
+     - Invoked by the Credential Type Registration, ``if the schema is missing``
+     - Claim Registration, ``if a claim is missing``
-     - The activation of a Credential type, as one of its requirements.
+     - The activation of a Credential type, as one of its conditions
    * - :ref:`onboarding-system:Credential Type Registration`
-     - :ref:`onboarding-system:Authentic Source Registration`, :ref:`onboarding-system:Schema Provisioning`, :ref:`onboarding-system:Claim Registration`
+     - The definition and the availability of the applicable Attestation Rulebook; the Authentic Source Registration, or a parent Credential type, as the data source
-     - An Attestation Scheme Provider requests the registration of a Credential type defined in an Attestation Rulebook.
+     - The Attestation Scheme Provider, which requests the registration
+     - Claim Registration, ``if a claim is missing``; Schema Provisioning, ``if the schema is missing``; Credential Type Activation and Deactivation
-     - The declaration of the Credential type by a Credential Issuer, the Credential Type Activation, and the Notification and Publication for the notified categories.
+     - The declaration of the Credential type by a Credential Issuer at its Entity Registration
    * - :ref:`onboarding-system:Credential Type Activation and Deactivation`
      - :ref:`onboarding-system:Credential Type Registration`
-     - The verification of the issuance conditions of the Credential type.
+     - No explicit request.
+The versioned entry is re-evaluated whenever one of its three conditions changes
+     - —
-     - The issuance of the Credential type by the Credential Issuer.
+     - The issuance of the Credential type by the Credential Issuers listed in the versioned entry
    * - :ref:`onboarding-system:Credential Type Update`
      - :ref:`onboarding-system:Credential Type Registration`
-     - The publication of a new version of a Credential type by its Attestation Scheme Provider.
+     - The Attestation Scheme Provider, which publishes a new version
-     - The activation of the new version.
-   * - :ref:`onboarding-system:Entity Update`
+     - Credential Type Registration for the new versioned entry; Credential Type Activation and Deactivation
-     - :ref:`onboarding-system:Entity Registration`
+     - —

-     - A change of the registered information, that is the identity, the technical configuration, or the authorization information.
-     - The re-issuance of a certificate, or the re-verification of the eligibility where the change affects the authorization information.
+.. _table_map_notification:
+.. list-table:: Process Map of the Notification and Publication
+   :class: longtable
+   :widths: 18 22 22 20 18
+   :header-rows: 1

-   * - :ref:`onboarding-system:Entity Suspension and Removal`
+   * - **Process**
+     - **Preconditions**
+     - **Started by**
-     - :ref:`onboarding-system:Entity Registration`
+     - **Activates**
-     - A request of the competent authority or of the entity.
-     - The revocation of the Trust Artifacts of the entity, and the deactivation of its Credential types where it is a Credential Issuer.
-   * - :ref:`onboarding-system:Authentic Source Update`
-     - :ref:`onboarding-system:Authentic Source Registration`
+     - **Enables**
-     - A change of the AS Registry entry.
-     - The update of the Credential types that depend on the Authentic Source.
-   * - :ref:`onboarding-system:Authentic Source Removal`
+   * - :ref:`onboarding-system:Notification and Publication`
-     - :ref:`onboarding-system:Authentic Source Registration`
-     - A request of removal.
-     - The deactivation of the Credential types that lose the Authentic Source as their data source.

-The :ref:`onboarding-system:Notification and Publication` process is transversal and follows the registration of the notified categories.
+     - :ref:`onboarding-system:Entity Registration`, and the conformity assessment for the notified categories

-The following conditions are external to the Onboarding System and are not processes defined within IT-Wallet, but they are preconditions or triggers.
+     - Invoked by the Entity Registration, by the Entity Update or by the Entity Suspension and Removal, ``if notified category``, for the collection of the notifiable information.
+The submission to the European Commission is an act of the Supervisory Body
+     - —

-- The subscription of an Authentic Source to PDND and the publication of its e-Service.
+     - The inclusion of the Entity in the List of Trusted Entities of its category
-- The qualified status of a Qualified Trust Service Provider, for a QEAA Provider and a PuB-EAA Provider.
-- The certification of a Wallet Solution.
-- The definition and the availability of the applicable Attestation Rulebook, for a Credential Type Registration.
-The Rulebook is an input of the Onboarding System and its definition is not a process of it.
-- The identity proofing and the eligibility and compliance verification, described in :ref:`onboarding-system:Eligibility and Compliance Preconditions`, that precede every registration.

-The diagram below shows the activations between the various processes.
-Those on the left are the *starting processes*, triggered from outside the Onboarding System.
-Those on the right are activated by a starting process or by a lifecycle process.
-The processes that act on the lifecycle of an entity or of a Credential type are governed as described in :ref:`onboarding-system:Lifecycle Management`, and the effects of an update are described there as well.
+The processes that act on the lifecycle of an entity or of a Credential type are governed as described in :ref:`onboarding-system:Lifecycle Management`, and the effects of each event on the registries and on the Trust Artifacts are given in :ref:`onboarding-system:Events, Registries and Trust Artifacts`.

-.. _fig_onboarding_dep_map:
-.. plantuml:: plantuml/onboarding-dependency-map.puml
-    :width: 99%
-    :align: center
-    :alt: The figure illustrates the activations between the various processes.
-On the left the *starting processes* are illustrated, triggered from outside the Onboarding System.
-Those on the right are activated by a starting process or by a lifecycle process.
-    :caption: `Onboarding Process Dependency Map. <https://www.plantuml.com/plantuml/svg/ZLRRQXin47qt-1-6vA5FfabBqpJG4dkpRWEnCRikUV6BiZjUYsWb8sdZk2N_tj5ginTVaifWp5pEp9mv4husbcbRv09cMYLe30mJov-OvKh2XAtxFO5B2rQ1vjdAGier9ixPxvb7BjTCinmUMFAOQLN8D512QR2QIKCkbBOTPbOiLHikCrWoOR3jId792c7d-6o7WcSofrH8w0jrEsnDXLY6iTqA1DS8avde00srLXlVnUb5UVQyOoLjpFyWd9-tVJNSIEaKTONnkJoTE3-dbgZXij_hzpx0TtTA8jrmQqya6c_lzsfaE0cbvNQxa15ct11DZicFlzSfitW2p40OmUbeT1EEHvsqOM5NH0PF85Q5Jh0BK6OEuyEfWSRKfJ81y-qQZvSEvWGGN8ONmRVMLC2y733TdwlQ1fpCTM4iaMlvai99DfBCReKbyDqPd8w_k0_yxVU0JgkzTZTGuYpaXEb7k3McO3BnlSqd134EpqQVzW3kezamw4Pxqx64cEJ5RA4Hc4mXHYOMCa3NEqzepYvK7BzLEDel71qlF2s7f3tKsomDRrIVjiTuQH5UiROjHmYOPK9bZhSkx-Tly1u8nlC3CWfQ8jWbBbbXpXQI7eedRYY1nEv9cXtDsL5Vwt5PIDVx3RBQKgbms82zT9GyLHLBJYgKJ9qK3w8oUBweaV1y58PVsmgERd_-cb-1u4jCjWaXlNz18IxC6gMf-ummLqzC-3jwvAOTkgHD5jtFIPFckXiC1b2LEt0deI76kD1-Zzw6mU27kmjNmCI6RKrjyug_0hvqFsipgRUqSH8LlLPAB-Gz4m8jb3jCtUFQ84G74AQli9Jmp7FNwrYeJUEVURSiTuDfxN1xzBNf7LVvcegY8Ix1aWoQ-NSvwp2nJu5xv4hqo8CpIBoEkO6SfYH5DjYxslilajqh-6w5rw1uzXfaghjnAEe85JJu3XbtjKBtTn_lOfKhRHpxYoW5rydnv2-aK4xxt1em9UckWskKAVqB-0S0>`_

 Notification and Publication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^